Augmented Mass-Spring model for Real-Time Dense Hair Simulation: Experiments

-\subsection{Digital Grooming}
+\subsubsection{Digital Grooming}

 Inspired by Daviet \etal~\cite{daviet2023interactive}, we explore the editing and interaction capabilities of our model by enabling diverse user inputs to transform existing hair assets into new configurations.
 This is illustrated in Figure~\ref{fig:geometry_vs_physics}, where we use an input (left) to compare purely geometrical trimming (center) to our dynamic simulation-based approach (right).
 Purely geometric approaches lack the flexibility to realistically respond to conditions like wind or complex interactions among hair strands and with external objects.
-In contrast, our real-time framework enables strand-level editing of dense hair that incorporates these essential dynamic effects, thus allowing a wider variety of realistic hairstyles to be generated from a single setup.
-Corresponding videos can be found in supplemental materials.